python-telegram-bot/ptbcontrib/.github/CONTRIBUTING.rst

 3. **Make a commit to your feature branch**.
 Each commit should be self-contained and have a descriptive commit message that helps other developers understand why the changes were made.

-   - In case you want to add a new contribution to the library, it should be places in its own directory beneath ``ptbcontrib``.
+   - In case you want to add a new contribution to the library, it should be placed in its own directory beneath ``ptbcontrib`` and contain a README file.
 This directory may also contain a file ``requirements.txt`` listing any requirements of your contribution.
+Have a look at the existing contributions for inspiration.

    - You can refer to relevant issues in the commit message by writing, e.g., "#105".

    - Your code should adhere to the `PEP 8 Style Guide`_, with the exception that we have a maximum line length of 99.

    - Provide static typing with signature annotations.
 The documentation of `MyPy`_ will be a good start, the cheat sheet is `here`_.
-We also have some custom type aliases in ``telegram.utils.helpers.typing``.

    - Document your code through docstrings.
 Have a look at the existing modules for inspirations.